 Add To Favorites

 Build a butterfly house.
 Sketch a butterfly house on construction paper with Crayola® Erasable Colored Pencils.
-If you make a mistake or change your mind, they erase easily!
-Color both sides of your butterfly house with Crayola Slick Stix. e intense colors are so smooth!
+Color both sides of the butterfly house with Crayola Slick Stix.
 Cut out the thin, narrow butterfly openings in the house with Crayola Scissors.
 Punch a hole in the top and tie ribbon to hang your mobile.

 Create butterflies.
 On wax paper, outline several butterflies.
 Color them with Slick Stix.
 Cut them out.
 Wrap each wing around a colored pencil to curl.
 Attach butterflies to their snack shack with a Crayola Glue Stick.